 Outside of performances and recordings, he contributes new arrangements to the guitar repertoire and shares his knowledge with students as a teaching artist.
 His work is published through Clear Note Publications and SMP Press.

-Classically trained, Zachary holds a Bachelor of Music degree from the University of Nebraska at Omaha, and a Master of Music degree from the University of Denver.
+Originally from the Midwest, Zachary holds a Bachelor’s and Master’s degree in music from the University of Nebraska at Omaha and the University of Denver, respectively.
 His primary teachers have been Hadley Heavin, Jonathan Leathwood, and Ricardo Iznaola.

-Whether alone on stage, deep in an orchestra pit, or alongside a few of his friends, he considers himself very lucky to have performed for so many people, and looks forward to performing for many more.
+Whether alone on stage, deep in an orchestra pit, or alongside a few of his friends, he considers himself lucky to have performed for so many people and looks forward to performing for many more.